 Enormous speedbumps called lombadas are used to slow down traffic and ease pressure on the police force in some smaller towns.
 They should be painted with stripes and be preceded by warning signs but keep your eyes peeled.
 Hitting one of these at speed will be hell on your suspension.

 Outside of the major cities, road conditions are poor with many roads unpaved.
 In rural areas, drivers will encounter large potholes, abandoned vehicles and machinery, stray farm animals, animal carcasses, pedestrians and cyclists who may fail to delineate between road and footpath.

 During and after the rainy season, especially following storm activity roads may be muddy and quickly transformed into rivers.
 The adjacent land can also create mudslides blocking the roadway.

-In Brazil, driving is on the right side of the road (same as the US).
+In Brazil, driving is on the right side of the road (same as in the US).
 It is also compulsory for all occupants in the car to be wearing seatbelts.
 Children under the age of 10 must sit in the back seats and cell phone use while driving is strictly prohibited.
-It is also illegal to drive in flip flops, so make sure you are wearing closed in shoes.
+It is also illegal to drive in flip-flops, so make sure you are wearing closed-in shoes.

 It's also a good idea to brush up on your Portuguese and read up on common road signs before your driving trip in Brazil.

-The country's drivers, however, are consistently erratic with a frequent use of the horn, tailgating or flashing of headlights.
+The country's drivers, however, are consistently erratic and frequently use the horn, tailgating, or flashing of headlights.
 As a result, Brazil has a very high road toll, largely due to this reckless driving behaviour.
 Stick to the right hand lanes for a calmer and hopefully less eventful drive.
 If you're driving in the city, be aware that Brazilian traffic is rather undisciplined, so expect the unexpected.